bisforum/api-challenge-1-masood/README.md

 `

 **Solution:**
-Talk with the Product Owner/Developers and clarify what input should generate 4xx error codes?
+Talk with the Product Owner/Developers and clarify what input could generate 401 error code?

+**Improvements**
+If I would have more time I would move the endpoint URLs to a property files.
+Also in case the number of test increases, I would do some refactoring and separate the data layers and test prepration layers from the tests itself.